zinengtang/Perceiver_VL/README.md

 # Perceiver_VL

-To speed up the training, we use mixed precision with [Apex](https://github.com/NVIDIA/apex).
+To speed up the training, we use mixed precision.

 ## Implementation
 ```